 Dental implant placement is a surgical procedure to install a titanium tooth root replacement.
 After healing, the dental implant will serve to support a prosthetic tooth, bridge, or denture.
 At the implant placement appointment, your dentist will apply local anesthesia (similar to Novocaine) to ensure that the procedure is as comfortable as possible.
 For routine dental implant placement procedures, local anesthesia is completely adequate to maintain comfort.
 For complex cases that involve sinus grafting or bone augmentation procedures, your dentist may recommend referral to an oral surgeon or periodontist who offers sedation.
-Here is a guideline of what to expect and how to care for the surgical site after surgery.

-Post op comfort, pain management, and medication
+Post-op comfort, pain management, and medication

 Once the dental implant placement procedure is complete, the local anesthesia (or numbing) will gradually wear off.
 This usually takes 1-4 hours.
 If the area still feels numb after 24 hours, inform your dentist.
 Many patients experience zero or mild discomfort after implant placement.
 In some cases, there is moderate or even significant discomfort.
 Take pain relief medication as recommended by your physician or your dentist.
 In most cases, an anti-inflammatory such as ibuprofen (400-600 mg) or naproxen (200 mg) is the best.
 It is a good idea to take the pain relief medication before your anesthesia fully wears off, to optimize comfort.
 If there is discomfort, it may get worse for 3-4 days before getting better.
 If your discomfort is extreme or if it continues after 5 days, inform your dentist.
 If you are prescribed antibiotics, make sure to follow instructions and take them entirely until they are gone.